 From budget accommodation to cheap eats, Australia is a backpacker's paradise.
 You can lie on the sand one day and dive with sharks the next.
-Whether you're licking up lavender ice cream in Tasmania or road tripping through the Red Centre, your backpacking journey is sure to be unforgettable.
-Check out these essentials to make the most of your Australian adventure.
+Whether you're devouring a lavender ice cream in Tasmania or road tripping through the Red Centre, your backpacking journey is sure to be unforgettable.
+Check out these essentials to making the most of your Australian adventure.

 When it comes to finding budget accommodation, Australia has plenty of options.
 There are hostels in every major city and tourist centre, offering single-sex and mixed dorms along with some private dorms for couples.
 Hostels not only provide affordable rooms but also often host social activities like barbecues and outdoor bars.
 Sydney Harbour YHA even boasts a rooftop terrace with incredible views of the Harbour Bridge and Sydney Opera House.

 With Australia’s clear skies and wide-open spaces, camping is one type of accommodation that’s as affordable as it is beautiful.
-Pitch a tent in our national parks or camping grounds for a night under the starts.
+Pitch a tent in one of the many national parks or camping grounds for a night under the starts.

 Some country pubs offer accommodation above the bar, with rooms ranging from rustic to romantic.
 Motels often provide great value, while renting on home sharing apps like Airbnb can be ideal for larger groups.